djenriquez/sherpa/README.md

     {
         "Path" : "STRING",
         "Access": "allow|deny",
+        "Methods": ["STRING"],
-        "Methods": ["STRING"]
+        "Addresses": ["STRING"]
     }
 ]
 ```
 - "Path": The URI path to configure
 - "Access": The access mode.
 Accepts "allow" or "deny"
-- "Methods": The HTTP Methods to allow. *Note*: If access is "deny", this is ignored.
+- "Methods": The HTTP Methods to allow.
+Ignored if access is "deny".
+- "Addresses": Specific addresses to allow.
+See [NGINX allow](http://nginx.org/en/docs/http/ngx_http_access_module.html#allow) for accepted values.
+Ignored if access is "deny".

 Admins can also restrict access to Sherpa by using a combination of volume mounting permissions and IP binding.